seungjaeryanlee/endtoend.ai/_posts/misc/2018-12-28-pytorch-pg-implementations.md

 <p></p>

 Although [vitchyr/rlkit](https://github.com/vitchyr/rlkit) has SAC and Twin SAC, which are state-of-the-art methods in robotic control, it unfortunately does not include PPO, the standard baseline policy gradient algorithm.
-We found [ikostrikov/pytorch-a2c-ppo-acktr](https://github.com/ikostrikov/pytorch-a2c-ppo-acktr) to be the best implementation of PPO, allowing us to run code almost immediately after cloning the repository.
+We found [ikostrikov/pytorch-a2c-ppo-acktr](https://github.com/ikostrikov/pytorch-a2c-ppo-acktr) and [ShangtongZhang/DeepRL](https://github.com/ShangtongZhang/DeepRL) to be the best implementation of PPO, allowing us to run code almost immediately after cloning the repository.
 We gave bonus points to this repository because it also included some pretrained models.

 **Verdict: [ikostrikov/pytorch-a2c-ppo-acktr](https://github.com/ikostrikov/pytorch-a2c-ppo-acktr)**